craftcms/cms/docs/templating/matrixblockmodel.md

 # MatrixBlockModel

-{intro} Whenever you’re dealing with a [Matrix](../matrix-fields.md) block in your template, you’re actually working with a MatrixBlockModel object.
+Whenever you’re dealing with a [Matrix](../matrix-fields.md) block in your template, you’re actually working with a MatrixBlockModel object.

 ## Properties